francopasut/francopasut.github.io/_posts/2020-06-06-emacs-joinlines.md

 ## Join-lines: Vim vs Emacs ##

-_Vim_ has a very simple system to join two lines. all you have to do is press the `J` (uppercase) key inside the line above.
+_Vim_ has a very simple system to join two lines: all you have to do is press the `J` (uppercase) key inside the line above.

 In _Emacs_, instead, you must use the `C-^` binding in the lower line.